About the Book

 You may have thought that living with your troubled spouse was hard.
-But now
+But now that

-driving force: narcissists can’t tolerate criticism, especially public
+can’t tolerate criticism, especially public criticism.
+And divorcing them is about

-can make.
-You’ll know you’re there when your soon-to-be ex spouse begins a
+the most direct and public criticism you can make.
+You’ll know you’re there when

-campaign of destruction against you.
-And if you don’t know how to resond and
+your soon-to-be ex spouse begins a campaign of destruction against you.
+And if you

-deal with it, it can take a terrible toll.
+don’t know how to resond and deal with it, it can take a terrible toll.

 Surviving the Storm offers practical strategies that can help you reach a